inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 #### Visualizing Span Errors

 Most tracing backends support highlighting of spans which are marked as errors.
 InspectIT Ocelot allows you to configure exactly under which circumstances your spans are interpreted as errors or successes.
-This is done via the `error-status` configuration property:
+This is done via the `error-status` configuration property of a rule's tracing section:

 ```yaml
 inspectit: